-Seriously, this recipe is simply amazing.
+Seriously, this homemade cinnamon buns recipe is simply amazing.
 With a secret ingredient that creates a sticky-sweet topping, and a soft, sweet dough, these cinnamon buns turn out perfectly every single time!
-I originally posted this recipe about a year ago (April 2015) and I've updated it with new photos and my Top 5 Pro-Tips to help you make the perfect cinnamon buns too!
+I originally posted this recipe in April 2015, and now I’ve updated it with new photos and my Top 5 Pro-Tips to help you make the perfect cinnamon buns too!

 For the dough:

 - 1 egg